What TPMS Can and Cannot Detect

 • Data transmission errors leading to delayed or missing alerts

 Environmental factors like extreme temperatures and road impact can also degrade sensor performance.
 Regular maintenance and sensor diagnostics are essential to identify and correct these faults to ensure the system provides trustworthy tyre pressure information.
+It is also worth noting that TPMS cannot diagnose the full range of reasons a tyre might lose pressure — for a comprehensive overview of why a tyre keeps losing pressure, including valve faults, rim corrosion, and porous rubber, see the dedicated guide.

 In what ways can TPMS limitations impact vehicle safety and inspections like MOT tests?